Chapter Meeting Location

 Bird Rescue Committee Chair

 Nancy served as the Chapter's Vice President from 2013 to 2019.
-She is now the Vice President of The Raptor Center of Tampa Bay.
-Nancy is permitted to rehabilitate migratory birds and other wildlife, and serves as a FWC facilitator for Project Wild, Flying Wild and Aquatic Wild.
-When Nancy is not rescuing or caring for birds, she spends her time educating children on conservation education, and watching, studying and counting wild birds as part of several citizen science projects.
+As the Vice President of The Raptor Center of Tampa Bay, she serves as the chair for our Bird Rescue Committee.
+Licensed to rehabilitate migratory birds and other wildlife, Nancy serves as a FWC facilitator for Project Wild, Flying Wild and Aquatic Wild.
+When Nancy is not rescuing or caring for birds, she spends her time educating children on conservation, and monitoring wild birds as part of several citizen science projects.